-ART\H101 Art History I
+ARTH101 Art History I

-This course is a survey of Western art and architecture from prehistory (20,000 BC) to and including the Baroque (17th century) through a historical, cultural and technological perspective.
-The class will include lectures, video, and slide presentations.
-For the art major or general student.
+This course is a survey of Western art and architecture from prehistory to the gothic period through an historical, cultural, and technological perspective.
+The class will include lectures, video and slide presentations For the art major or general student.

-ART\H102 Art History II
+ARTH102 Art History II

-This course is a survey of Western art and architecture from the Baroque (17th century) to the present day through an historical, cultural and technological perspective.
+This course is a survey of Western art and architecture from the early Renaissance to the present day through an historical, cultural, and technological perspective.
 The class will include lectures, video, and slide presentations.
 For the art major or general student.

-ART\H111 Drawing I
+ARTH111 Drawing I